Oneflow-Inc/vision/MODEL_ZOO.md

 ## Model Zoo
-Here we provide our test results of pretrained model on ImageNet2012, all tests were done using single TiTanV GPU with batch_size 64.The default `image size` equals to 224.
+Here we provide our test results of pretrained model on ImageNet2012.
+The default `image size` equals to 224.
 When testing the pretrained weight under default settings, we first enlarge the image according to the `crop-size` and then use `centercrop` method to crop the image to the corresponding size.

 **example**
 When `crop-size` equals to 0.875, we first resize the image from `224` to `(224 / 0.875) = 256` and then use centercrop operation to get the input 224 image.